 My brother and sister-in-law splurged and bought the boys Batman gloves from a costume store.
 They are a pair of gloves with little fins on them – I am sure they could be easily homemade too using standard black gloves.

 Originally I planned on just buying foam Batman Batarangs but Quinn decided he wanted to make his own.
 They were pretty darn easy to make too.
 I simply found an image on google to use as a template.

 Again this costume can be adjusted for colder weather and easily go from little guy to big guy.
 Switch the shorts for sweatpants and use long sleeve t-shirts or sweatshirts on top!
-I considered wearing legging and a tutu to “girl” up my costume but my practical side won out.
+I considered wearing green leggings and a tutu to make a more female Robin version but my practical side won out.
 Shorts are cooler and a tutu would interfere with sitting on rides.

 This post was originally published October 30, 2013.